Abdullah-Shahid01/myocardial-infarction-detection/README.md

 - `code.ipynb`: Main Jupyter Notebook containing the full workflow — from data loading and preprocessing to model building and evaluation.
 - `README.md`: Project documentation (you’re here).
+- `data.csv`: CSV file containing the data (downloaded from Kaggle).

 ---